austinfsmith/LACC/README.md

 Javascript visualizations must be hosted on a server, as your browser likely will not execute javascript on a local machine.

 1. Copy the “D3 Visualization” folder to your web server.
 2. Save the output from the Combined Holdings & Duplication script (“Combined Holdings Report.csv” to the \D3 Visualization\data\ .
+If you change the name of this file, you'll need to change the value of the input_file variable on line 7 of D3InteractiveChart.js.
 3. Pointing your browser to D3InteractiveChart.html should now render the interactive chart.